MatAtBread/AI-UI/guide/iterators.md

 function filter<U>(this: AsyncIterable<U>, fn: (o: U) => boolean | PromiseLike<boolean>): AsyncIterable<U>
 ```

 Filter the results of an async iterable.
-Only those vales returning `true` from the predicate are yielded to the consumer
+Only those vales returning `true` from the predicate are yielded to the consumer.
+The predicate can be asynchronous.
 ```javascript
 for await (const x of counter3.filter(num => num % 2 === 0)) {
   console.log(n); // Integers 0,2,4,6,8